nitesniu2/numberGuessingGame/README.md

 # numberGuessingGame
 This is CLI game to guess number with chances based on  difficulty.

-# This game is allows you to play with  difficulties
+# This game is allows you to play with below mentioned difficulties
 Easy - 10 chances
 Medium - 5 chances
 Hard - 3 chances

-# With above chances user can guess number.
+# About Game
+- User will be able to  guess number with chances given corresponding to each difficulty.
-# once user is out of chances , user can guess name again by restarting the game
+- Once user is out of chances , user can guess number again by restarting the game

 # Url to game -